noseapus/noseapus.github.io/bigbang.md

 S2:E5 "The Euclid Alternative" 9:00.
 First time we see the desk-side wall of Sheldon's appartment.

+S6:E15 "The Spoiler Alert Segmentation" at 7:22 we see for the first time Howard's mum.

 ### Soft Kitty

 In S1:E11 "The Pancake Batter Anomaly", we are first introduced to "Soft Kitty" in D.